 - Certified CART (Communication Access Real-Time Translation) Provider

 Membership in NCRA and a minimum number of continuing education hours are required for certification renewal.

 Salary and Career Outlook

-According to a 2015 BLS report, court reporters were expected to see 2% growth in job openings between 2014 and 2024.
-The agency also reported that court reporters earned a median annual salary of $49,500 as of May 2015.
-The highest employment of court reporters was found in business support services and state and local governments.
+According to a 2018 BLS report, court reporters were expected to see faster than average growth in job openings through 2028.
+The agency also reported that court reporters earned a mean annual salary of $62,390 as of May 2018.
+The highest salary for court reporters were employed in state and local governments.